Apple Probes iPhone X Screen Display Delay For Incoming Calls

 — 9to5Mac (@9to5mac) February 4, 2018

-As for Apple, the Silicon Valley tech company plans to concentrate on improving the quality and performance of the operating system for the iPhone and the iPad.
+As for Apple, the tech company plans to concentrate on improving the quality and performance of the operating system for the iPhone and the iPad.
 In fact, the company will delay some feature upgrades for iOS 12 to deal with the current software issues in the current versions of the iOS.
 Hopefully, Apple will resolve problems with the iPhone X soon.